japhb/CBOR-Simple/README.md

 OTHER SPECIAL CASES
 -------------------

-  * To mark a substructure for lazy decoding (treating it as an opaque `Blob` until explicitly decoded), use the tagged value idiom in the SYNOPSIS with `:tag-number(24)` (encoded CBOR value).
+  * To mark a substructure for lazy decoding (treating it as an opaque `Blob` until explicitly decoded), use the tagged value idiom in the SYNOPSIS with `:tag-number(24)` (encoded CBOR value) or `:tag-number(63)` (encoded CBOR Sequence).

   * CBOR strings claiming to be longer than `2⁶‭³‭-1` are treated as malformed.

   * Bigfloats and decimal fractions (tags 4, 5, 264, 265) with very large exponents may result in numeric overflow when decoded.

+  * Keys for Associative types are sorted using Raku's internal `sort` method rather than the RFC 8949 default sort, because the latter is much slower.

   * `cbor-diagnostic()` always adds encoding indicators for float values.